payara/Payara/appserver/extras/arquillian-containers/payara-embedded/src/test/resources/gfconfigs/installRoot/readme.txt

-This directory is meant to represent the necessary files in a Glassfish 3.1 installRoot.
+This directory is meant to represent the necessary files in a Payara installRoot.
 As of now, these are:

 * domains